Converg3nce/matic-docs/docs/develop/metatransactions/metatransactions-gsn.md

 We're going to use one private blockchain i.e. a simulated blockchain environment like ganache or you can also use geth/ parity in private mode.

 So, lets go ahead and install GUI version of [ganache](https://www.trufflesuite.com/ganache).
 There's also one npm package `ganache-cli`.
 Consider using that if you're familiar with basic command line functionalities.
+If you're planning to target Matic, you can safely skip this step.

 ```bash
 npm i -g ganache-cli # lets install it globally